Liverpool Transfer News: Manchester United Reportedly Make Nabil Fekir Offer

 Liverpool Transfer News: Manchester United Reportedly Make Nabil Fekir OfferJune 30, 2018

-Manchester United have reportedly made an offer for Nabil Fekir who came close to a move to Liverpool earlier this summer.
+Manchester United have reportedly made an offer for Nabil Fekir, who came close to a move to Liverpool earlier this summer.

-The Red Devils are the latest club to have shown interest in the France international who is currently with Les Bleus at the 2018 FIFA World Cup in France, according to Le Progres (h/t Sport Witness).
+The Red Devils are the latest club to have shown interest in the France international, who is currently with Les Bleus at the 2018 FIFA World Cup in Russia, according to Le Progres (h/t Sport Witness).

 Fekir had looked set for a move to Anfield until Lyon announced on their official website they had ended negotiations with Jurgen Klopp's side, per Kristian Walsh and Caroline Jones at the Liverpool Echo.

-The Red were concerned about a knee problem as Fekir suffered a cruciate ligament injury in November 2015, per Uchie Amako at the Daily Express.
+The Reds were concerned about a knee problem, as Fekir suffered a cruciate ligament injury in September 2015, per The Guardian's Andy Hunter (h/t Uche Amako at the Daily Express).

 Fekir has said that he has no injury issues, per L'Equipe (h/t the Telegraph).
 He said: "My knee is great.
 Honestly, I feel like before my injury."

-Lyon president Jean-Michel Aulas has said Fekir could stay at the club, as shown by Get French Football News:
+Lyon President Jean-Michel Aulas has said Fekir could stay at the club, as Get French Football News showed:

 Get French Football News @GFFN